akholod/Request-Header-Parser/README.md

 # Request-Header-Parser
-Return IP address, language and operating system for browser in JSON format Check it https://ms-header-parser.herokuapp.com/
+Return IP address, language and operating system for browser in JSON format.

+Check it https://ms-header-parser.herokuapp.com/